Micro-bit-final-project/Micro-bit-final-project.github.io/_posts/2021-02-10-initial-coin.markdown

 author: Giuseppe Barillari
 ---

 The user moves a pot either left or right to collect coins falling from the upper part of the screen.
-The movement is handled used the right and left buttons on the controller.
+The movement is handled using the right and left buttons on the controller.